Arslan2003/Final_Year_Project/README.md

    pip install -r requirements.txt
    ```

-> **Note**: You will need GPU-compatible versions of PyTorch for optimal LSTM training.
-CatBoost can also benefit from a GPU if available.
+> **Note**: For GPU acceleration, install PyTorch with the appropriate CUDA version.
+See [PyTorch Installation Guide](https://pytorch.org/get-started/locally/) for more information.

 ## ▶️ Usage